Tontonjo/jellyfin/README.md

 - - Input path - script will recurse if there are subfolders
 - - Outputpath - Where to put converter files - set another path than input
 - - CRF - The range of the CRF scale is 0–51, where 0 is lossless
+- - Preset - Use the slowest preset that you have patience for: ultrafast,superfastveryfast,faster,fast,medium,slow,slower,veryslow,placebo
 - - Tune - film,animation,grain,stillimage,fastdecode,zerolatency
 - - MaxRate - target bitrate in bps
 - Make it executable